 Our members are part of this influential network by responding to national consultations or by volunteering to be part of nasen’s varied Advisory Groups which have the responsibility of providing advice, support and guidance to the Governing Body and CEO to ensure nasen’s aims and objectives are fully achieved.
 If you would like to be part of the nasen Advisory Groups please contact us.

 NASENCo Providers & nasen

-From 2009 all state-funded mainstream schools, including Academies, free schools, university technical colleges and maintained nurseries are required to employ a teacher with qualified teacher status (QTS) in a Special Educational Coordinator (SENCo/ALNCo) role.
-All SENCos/ALNCOs are required to undertake mandatory training (the NASENCo Award) unless they have three or more years’ experience in the role prior to 2009.
+All state-funded mainstream schools in England, including Academies, free schools, university technical colleges and maintained nurseries are required to employ a teacher with qualified teacher status (QTS) in a Special Educational Co-ordinator (SENCO) role.

 From 2009-2014 twenty-five providers of NASENCo training were accredited to deliver NASENCo training by the Training and Development Agency (TDA).
 NASENCo training was centrally funded during this time.

 From September 2014 national accreditation of NASENCo providers ceased and an open market for NASENCo training was initiated.
 At the same time central funding for training ceased in 2014; schools/ settings and individuals are responsible for financing training.

 All SENCos/ALNCos continue to be required to hold QTS and NASENCo training remains mandatory within the new funding arrangements.

 Why have a Quality Standard for NASENCo training